 Can I email or fax my contestant registration form?

-There is no FAX machine available, please use Online Registration or mail the registration form on the back of the flyer (available on the Home page).
+There is no FAX machine available, please use Online Registration or print and mail the registration form.

 Which entries are accepted if a category fills up?